 Pupils in Year 10 and 11 work towards accreditation through ASDAN’s ‘Transition Challenge’ and in the Post 16 phase pupils work on units in ‘Personal Progress’ achieving accreditation at the end of Year 14.

-12 Students achieved a total of 157 credits through the Asdan Units in Personal Progress.
-Of these 12 students, 6 achieved accreditation of ASDAN Units in Personal Progress at the ‘Diploma’ level, and 6 achieved the ‘Certificate’ level.
+16 students achieved credits through the ASDAN Units in Personal Progress.
+Of these 16 students, 10 achieved accreditation of ASDAN Units in Personal Progress at the ‘Diploma’ level, and 6 achieved the ‘Certificate’ level.

 At 19 all leavers achieved units in the ASDAN Personal Progress Award at either certificate or diploma level.
 Ofsted 2016